 The Engaged Mindfulness Institute (EMI), formerly Peacemaker Institute, was founded in 2001.
 The Institute delivers trainings developed from a rich tradition of spiritually grounded, contemplative and mindfulness-based peace and social change work, as well as the latest developments in neuroscience-based leadership training.

-The Institute specializes in training professionals and volunteers who support marginalized and underserved communities.
+The Institute specializes in training professionals and volunteers who support individuals in at-risk situations and communities that have been marginalized and underserved.
 Mindfulness is foundational to all of our trainings.
 EMI developed and offers several mindfulness-based models for intervention: Mindfulness-Based Emotional Intelligence (MBEI)™ training, Mindfulness-Based Wellness & Resiliency (MBWR)™ training, and our current focus, the Mindfulness Teacher Training.

 EMI (formerly Peacemaker Institute) hosted the Auschwitz-Birkenau Bearing Witness Retreat (founded by Zen Peacemakers) in 2009 and 2010.
 EMI founded the Rwanda Bearing Witness Retreat and Peace Initiative in 2009, conducting Bearing Witness Retreats in Rwanda in 2010 and 2011.
 EMI has also offered numerous Street Retreats in the United States.

 In addition to the Integral Peacemaker Training, EMI has also offered numerous trainings since 2001 in Nonviolent Communication (NVC), Conflict Resolution, Diversity Training, The Way of Council, Fundraising From the Heart, Community Organizing, Non-Violent Direct Action, Group Facilitation, and Community Building.
 EMI also hosted the renowned Event Training from 2001 to 2012.